AdamEisfeld/vue-blox/website/docs/docs/advanced/binding-props.md

 - Store their inputs to be sent to an API call
 - Something else?

-The [getBloxView(...)](/docs/api/composables/get-blox-view) composable accepts a second parameter called "bindings", of type [BloxBindings](/docs/api/classes/blox-bindings).
-You instantiate bindings via the [getBloxBindings(...)](/docs/api/composables/get-blox-bindings) composable, passing in a regular JS object containing key/value pairs of the props you wish to monitor and the initial values to provide to those props.
-In return, you receive a [BloxBindings](/docs/api/classes/blox-bindings) instance that can be passed to [getBloxView(...)](/docs/api/composables/get-blox-view), which will ensure the props that mach those bindings are made 2-way reactive.
+The [BloxComponent](/docs/api/components/blox-component) component accepts a prop called "variables", which can be any set of key/value pairs you wish to provide to your components.
+It is recommended to make this variables object reactive via Vue's reactive() composable, which will ensure the props that are bound to these variables are made 2-way reactive (and will allow you to monitor these variables via Vue's watch() composable to receive callbacks as the user makes changes to them via your UI).

-Under the hood, this means an additional prop is added for each key in your input view who's name starts with **'bind:'**, with the prop name set to 'update:[propNameInCamelCase]'.
+Under the hood, this means an additional prop is added for each key in your view who's name starts with **'bind:'**, with the prop name set to 'update:[prop-name]'.
 If the your Vue component emits this event (as it would for normal v-model implementations), then Vue Blox will handle reacting to this event and updating the value in the bindings object.

 For example, say we had this simple Vue component that:
 - Renders an input box